Ex-WP candidate Tang Liang Hong passes away aged 90 from heart failure

 Died on 15 Sept

-According to his obituary, he passed away last month, on 15 Sept.
+According to his obituary, Tang passed away last month, on 15 Sept.

 Tang’s wake will be held at Woodlands Memorial Funeral Parlour from 2-4 Oct, followed by a private family farewell service on Sunday (5 Oct).